mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 # Included Java Libraries

-The following list contains the Java libraries in the *lib* folder that are installed in MPS 2021.1 and later by default.
+The following list contains the Java libraries in the *lib* folder installed in MPS 2021.1 and later by default.
-Jars that are removed in later MPS versions are not mentioned because it is too hard to figure out if they were just merged into one of the 3rd-party JARs.
+Jars removed in later MPS versions are not mentioned because it is too hard to determine if they were merged into one of the 3rd-party JARs.

 ## MPS